dplanitzer/Serena/README.md

 * Kernel and user space separation in the sense of code privilege separation (not memory space separation)
 * Dispatch queues with execution priorities
-* Virtual processors with priorities and preemptive scheduling
+* Virtual processors with priorities and pervasive preemptive scheduling
 * Interrupt handling with support for direct and semaphore-based interrupt handling
 * Simple memory management (no virtual memory support yet)
 * In-kernel object runtime system (used for drivers and file systems)
 * Hierarchical processes with support for command line arguments, environment variables and I/O resource descriptor inheritance
-* Hierarchical file systems with support for mounting/unmounting file systems
+* Hierarchical file system structure with support for mounting/unmounting file systems
-* A RAM-based file system
+* The SerenaFS file system
+* Support for ROM and RAM-based disks
 * Support for aout/GemDos executables
 * Support for pipes
 * Floppy disk driver